act-rules/act-rules.github.io/_rules/SC4-1-2-iframe-unique-name.md

 ---
-name: IFrame has a unique accessible name
+name: iframe has a unique accessible name

 description: |
  Each iframe element has a unique accessible name